ajch25/re-jig/README.md

 # Re-Jig

-**Technology and Strategic Consultancy**
+**The Operational Upgrade You Need**

-Re-Jig is a professional consultancy specializing in helping businesses optimize their operations through strategic tool implementation and process optimization.
+Re-Jig is a technology and strategic consultancy that helps businesses implement the right tools and optimize their processes to work smarter, faster, and better.

 ## 🎯 What We Do

-### Tool Implementation
+### Tools
-We help organizations implement and integrate essential business tools:
-- **CRM Systems**: HubSpot, Salesforce, Zoho
-- **Project Management**: JIRA, Asana, Monday.com
-- **Communication Tools**: Slack, Microsoft Teams
-- **Analytics Platforms**: Tableau, Power BI, Mixpanel
+We help you select, implement, and integrate the right technology for your team.
+From CRM systems to project management platforms, we ensure your tools work together seamlessly and your team knows how to use them effectively.

-### Process Optimization
+### Processes
-Define and refine internal delivery processes:
-- Workflow analysis and redesign
-- Agile and Scrum implementation
-- DevOps and CI/CD pipelines
-- Quality assurance frameworks

-### KPI Definition & Tracking
-Establish meaningful metrics aligned with business goals:
-- Custom KPI framework development
-- Dashboard and reporting setup
-- Performance benchmarking
-- Data-driven insights and recommendations
+We design and optimize workflows that make your operations run smoothly.
+Whether it's defining delivery processes, establishing quality frameworks, or streamlining communication, we create systems that scale with your business.

 ## 🌐 Website